Looply Academy

 Adaptive Card Canvas

-Located in the centre (just right of the Card Elements Toolbar) of the Adaptive Card Designer is the canvas.
-Drag and drop elements from the Card Elements Toolbar to create your card.
+Located in the centre (just right of the ) of the Adaptive Card Designer is the canvas.
+Drag and drop elements from the to create your card.
 Drag elements already placed on the canvas to realign them.
-Certain elements placed on the canvas have buttons to add actions or more columns if the respective element has been selected.
-More on this from the respective element sections from the Card Elements Toolbar section above.
+Certain elements placed on the canvas have buttons to add or more if the respective element has been selected.
+More on this from the respective element sections from the section above.

 Card Structure Toolbar